 All posts must maintain a level of respect, and not be abusive, contain offensive language, etc. The administrator reserves the right to edit or delete posts that are deemed offensive, or otherwise inappropriate for this site.
 Also, posts that are in the wrong forum may be moved or closed by the forum moderators.

 Each year several courses are offered using Ngene, typically as part of a more general course in discrete choice analysis.
 Courses taught by one of the developers of Ngene are offered each year in Sydney (Australia) around July, and in London (UK) around November.
 Courses are sometimes also offered in other countries (in the past in the Netherlands, US, Italy, and Singapore).
-Please subscribe to the mailing list to receive up to date information on these courses, check the forum for announcements, or contact us to ask for information about upcoming courses.
+A list of announced courses can be found in this forum post.

 To receive information about updates of Ngene, please join our mailing list.
 This mailing list is only used by ChoiceMetrics to make key announcements.
 These will typically be concerning the availability of point releases and new versions of Ngene.
 Occasionally other announcements will be made regarding stated choice experimental design and information on courses offered with Ngene.
 You can unsubscribe at any time.